krisfields/dj-skeletor/README.md

-# DJ Skeletor
+# Django Starter

-DJ Skeletor is a skeleton Django project handy for quick bootstrapping of new empty Django projects.
+Django Starter is based off of DJ Skeletor which is a skeleton Django project handy for quick bootstrapping of new empty Django projects.
 It will help you get up and running with your project in seconds.

+I've added django-allauth, django-reversion, django-custom-user, django-toolkit (for heroku), django-imagekit, and model-mommy.
+I updated the various settings files for each new package and changed a few things more to my liking.
+I created a basic custom user model and added the necessary files to get setup on heroku quickly.

 The repository contains an empty, relocatable Django project with a selection of useful Django application and setup for development, production and